driskell/log-courier/docs/Configuration.md

 *String.
 Optional.
 Default: "courier"*

 Specifies the service to request when using RFC 2782 style SRV lookups.
-Using the default, "courier", would result in a lookup for `_courier._tcp.example.com`.
+Using the default, "courier", an "@example.com" server entry would result in a lookup for `_courier._tcp.example.com`.

 ### `"servers"`

 *Array of Strings.
 Required*

 Sets the list of servers to send logs to.
-Accepted formats for each server entry are:
+Accepted formats for each server entry
+are:

 * `ipaddress:port`
 * `hostname:port` (A DNS lookup is performed)
 * `@hostname` (A SRV DNS lookup is performed, with further DNS lookups if required)

 The initial server is randomly selected.
 Subsequent connection attempts are made to the next IP address available (if the server had multiple IP addresses) or to